Skip to main content

 Logos & Branding

 Logos need transparent backgrounds so they work on any colour.
-PNG preserves crisp edges around text and shapes that JPEG would blur with compression artifacts.
+PNG preserves crisp edges around text and shapes that JPEG would blur with compression noise.

 Screenshots & UI